yassine-turki/ada-template-website/README.md

     </figure>
 </div>

+Maybe I should move out to some Scandinavian country, their seem to have plenty of revenue-generating productions, and the first roles are mostly taken by women!
-But is there any relation between the general gender ratio of a film and the revenue generated?
+However, I need to have "Plan B" in case I'm not the first actress...
+Is there any relation between the general gender ratio of a film and the revenue generated?

 <figure id="sta">
     <img src="figs/revenue_vs_female_percentage.png" alt="Revenue vs Gender boxplot graph" style="width:600px; height:auto; display:block; margin:0 auto;">